oauth-wg/oauth-selective-disclosure-jwt/main.md

 established.
 For example, the issuer MAY create the key pair for the holder or holder and issuer MAY use pre-established key material.

-TODO: What will be the default mechanism in this draft?

 #### Other Claims

 The SD-JWT payload typically contains other claims, such as `iss`, `iat`, etc.